yeodoug.com - Resources

 "In [commercial, studio, pops] situations (and in the world of brass quintet playing, for that matter), there is no denying that the double valve horn gives you greater flexibility and allows you to play those truly difficult technical passages [easier]. . .
 I use my double valve horn at any rehearsal where I don't know what to expect. . ."

 "In the October 1983 ITA Journal I wrote an article (Bass Trombone Equipment Survey.
 Volume XI, Number 4.
 October 1983.
 Pages 22-23.) that surveyed the equipment used by 24 of the 29 major American symphony orchestra bass trombonists.
 The results were very interesting.
-In brief, of the 24 players, 3 use single valve horns as their primary instrument and 21 use double valves.
-But of those double valves, only 9 are 'in-line."
+In brief, of the 24 players, three used single valve horns as their primary instrument and 21 use double valves.
+But of those who used double-valve bass trombones, only nine are 'in-line.'"
+You can view and download this article HERE.

-The only thing I would add today is that I have played many more orchestral pieces in the intervening 12 years and if anything a greater percentage of pieces can be played by only one valve.
+To be fair, that survey of bass trombone equipment used by major American symphony orchestra players was conducted in 1983.
+A lot has changed since then, and the marketplace has flipped from a preference to dependent-valve bass trombones to iin-line bass trombones.
+Still, I have played many more orchestral pieces in the intervening years an,d if anything, I have found that a greater percentage of pieces can be played by only one valve.
 "Can be played" is different than "desire to play," though.
 There is no doubt that two valves can make life easier at times.
 To quote Dennis Clason again:

 "There is a difference between a passage that requires a second valve, and one made easier by its presence.
 A passage that requires a second valve has both B and F appearing.
 We could argue all summer about passages made easier with the second valve."

-When I worked with YAMAHA to develop a new bass trombone, we made the YBL-822G as a dependent bass trombone with a removable second valve so it can be used as a single valve horn (there is a photo of this instrument on my Trombone Gallery page).
-I understand other manufacturers are now following our lead and doing or considering doing the same thing.
+When I worked with YAMAHA to develop a new bass trombone, we made the YBL-822G as a dependent bass trombone with a removable second valve so it can be used as a single valve bass trombone (there is a photo along with specifications of this instrument on the YAMAHA website, HERE.

-Whenever I start wondering where the equipment craze will take us, I remember the great recordings with Reiner and the Chicago Symphony made in the 1950's.
+Whenever I start wondering where the equipment craze will take us, I remember the great recordings with Fritz Reiner and the Chicago Symphony made in the 1950's.
 At that time, Edward Kleinhammer was playing a Bach 1.5 G mouthpiece on his Conn single valve bass trombone.
-He still sounds pretty good to me!
+He sure sounded pretty great to my ears.

 For new players, the options available in purchasing a horn are myriad.
 There are good players on every kind, style, make, wrap, and type of trombone.
-Every horn has something to offer - and that's the great thing about the free market, we have all these (sometimes confusing) choices.
-There are fine players that use single, dependent and in-line systems; I have had students over the years that have gone on to have successful careers in orchestras that play in-line (Rusty, for example) and dependent (Randy Campora, bass trombonist of the Baltimore Symphony).
+Every instrument has something to offer - and that's the great thing about the free market, we have all these (sometimes confusing) choices.
+There are fine players that use single, dependent and in-line systems; I have had students over the years that have gone on to have successful careers in orchestras that play in-line and dependent valve bass trombones.
 It really is less what you play than how you play.

 Dennis Clason concludes his thoughts on the matter thusly: